alttch/finac/README.md

 ### Transaction templates

-Example: you have a recurrent payment orders in your bank, which pay office utility bills every 5th day of month, plus automatically moves $100 to saving account.
+Example: you have a repeating payment orders in your bank, which pay office utility bills every 5th day of month, plus automatically moves $100 to saving account.
 To fill this into accounting, just create YAML transaction template: